-I am a research fellow at the University of Warwick (UK) working on the vernacular reception of Aristotle’s Poetics and Rhetoric as part of the ERC-funded “Aristotle in the Italian Vernacular” project (PI: Marco Sgarbi).
+I am a Senior Teaching Fellow (Liberal Arts) in the School of Cross-Faculty Studies at the University of Warwick (UK).
+From 2015-2017, I was a research fellow at Warwick working on the vernacular reception of Aristotle’s Poetics and Rhetoric as part of the ERC-funded “Aristotle in the Italian Vernacular” project (PI: Marco Sgarbi).
 I am currently developing a monograph on heroism and interiority in early modern Italian Christian epic.
 This work grows out of my Ph.D. dissertation, The Better Fortitude Unsung?
 Christian epic, Heroism, and Interiority in Sixteenth-Century Italy, which examined changing definitions of heroism in sixteenth-century Christian epics written in Italy (New York University, 2015).
 My articles have appeared in History of European Ideas, MLN: Modern Language Notes, and California Italian Studies .
 My book reviews have appeared in Renaissance Quarterly, Quaderni d'Italianistica , Annali d'Italianistica, and The Year's Work in Modern Language Studies .
 My research interests include early modern conceptions of genre (specifically lyric and epic), the interaction between classical reception and religious culture during the Counter-Reformation, chivalric epic (Boiardo, Ariosto, Tasso), early modern translation theory and practice, cultural transactions between Renaissance Italy, Spain, and England, along with the digital humanities.

 I also freelance as an editor and as a translator between Italian, French and English.
 I was born and raised in Montreal, Canada where I was awarded a BA (Hons) in Western Society and Culture from Concordia University.
 I earned my Master's degree in Italian Studies at New York University.